Locchuong96/others/docker/readme.md

 you can run docker CLI by familiar terminal ex: `git_bash`, `cmd`,etc. the `input` function can not be execute in the docker container.
+This is my trick `you get six, you give five and remain one to keep track`

 docker concepts